munas-git/Playstore-App-Reviews-Scraping-Bot/README.md

 ---

 ## This bot was not built to break any laws of any sort.
 I built it to scrap data for my Call of Duty Mobile ML/NLP project.
-It can and will be used to hather app reviews for other projects.
+It can and will be used to scrape app reviews for other projects.